IBM-Cloud/get-audience-feedback/README.md

 ![Imported flow from clipboard](/screenshots/feedbackFlow.png)

 ## c) Steps to configure your Node-RED flow
-tbd - involves verifying URL path of http input nodes, adapting conference names and message parts in the function nodes, and configuration of Twitter node
+Now that we have the flow in the Node-RED editor, the next steps involve configuring and adapting the nodes to your likings and your Twitter username.

 **Step c1:** Configure the http inbound nodes in your Node-RED editor.
 - Doubleclick on the "positive feedback" http node (located on the upper left of the flow).
 It should bring up the following dialog: